debabratapatra/angular-tree-grid/README.md

 # Angular Tree Component
 Angular Tree Grid to show hierarchical data.
 Basically if data has Parent-Child relationship.
 It also supports sub-grid/nested-grid.
 If data needs to be grouped by fields then check out this <a href="https://github.com/debabratapatra/ngtreegrid" target="_blank">Package</a>.
+If header needs to be fixed/freezed and body needs to be scrollable then check out this <a href="https://debabratapatra.github.io/pages/angular-fix-header-grid/demo" target="_blank">Fix Header Grid Package</a>.

 ## Demo